Employee Listserv Protocols

 - When posting an inquiry or a comment to the Listserv, always include your name and job title as a signature in the body of the message.
 Your name as it appears in the “header” of an email message cannot always be easily translated.

 - Be brief and precise in your postings.
 Remember that the written word shows no emotion, so double entendres, humor, cynicism, or slang usage should be used only with great caution.
-Please also remember that you are asking all of your fellow employees to take the time to read your message.
+Please also remember that you are asking your fellow employees to take the time to read your message.
 Make sure your message clearly states the exact point that you want to share, or the precise question that you want answered.

 - Limit your postings to one subject at a time and include a meaningful “subject line”.
 This makes responses more relevant and makes threads of conversation easier to follow.